 To initiate Informal Resolution, a Complainant needs to submit a formal complaint, as defined above.
-A Respondent who wishes to initiate Informal Resolution should contact the Title IX Coordinator.
+A Respondent who wishes to initiate Informal Resolution should contact the Title IX Coordinator at any time during the process.

 It is not necessary to pursue Informal Resolution first in order to pursue a Formal Grievance Process, and any party participating in Informal Resolution can stop the process at any time and begin or resume the Formal Grievance Process.